BND Hamburger Icon

 Open row

-Greenwashing is when an organization spends more time and money on marketing itself as environmentally friendly than on actually minimizing its environmental impact.
+Greenwashing is when an organization invests in marketing campaigns that position the company as environmentally friendly rather than actually minimizing its environmental impact.
 It’s a deceitful marketing gimmick used by companies to exaggerate their environmentally friendly actions.
 It is intended to mislead consumers who prefer to buy goods and services from environmentally conscious brands.

 Companies that have engaged in greenwashing on a wide scale have made headlines over the years.
 In the mid-’80s, for example, oil company Chevron commissioned a series of expensive television and print ads to broadcast its environmental dedication.
 But while the now-infamous “People Do” campaign ran, Chevron was actively violating the Clean Air Act and Clean Water Act, as well as spilling oil into wildlife refuges.

-Chevron was far from the only corporation making outrageous claims, unfortunately.
+Chevron was far from the only corporation making outrageous claims.
 In 1991, chemical company DuPont announced its double-hulled oil tankers with ads featuring marine animals prancing in chorus to Beethoven’s “Ode to Joy.”
-It turned out the company was the largest corporate polluter in the U.S. that year.
+It turned out that the company was the largest corporate polluter in the U.S. that year.

 Did You Know?Did you know

-A whopping 83% of Americans are concerned about the environmental impact of products they buy and say it’s important for companies to design more environmentally friendly products.
+A survey found that 83 percent of Americans are concerned about the environmental impact of the products they buy and say it's important for companies to design more environmentally friendly products.
+If most Americans want to buy from sustainable companies, brands ignore it at the cost of their own profits.

 How greenwashing harms a brand’s reputation

 Greenwashing has a cost.
-According to a The World Resource Institute, more than half (53%) of American consumers “sometimes” or “never” believe companies’ environmental claims.
+According to the World Resources Institute, more than half (53%) of U.S. consumers "sometimes" or "never" believe companies' environmental claims.

 How to avoid greenwashing